Blog Fitness Why Do My Muscles Tighten Up When I Sleep? (Causes & Solutions)

 Do Mild Exercises

-Establish A Sleep Routine
+Establish a Sleep Routine

 Avoid watching television or working on the computer in bed.
 Create a relaxing environment in your bedroom by using comfortable sheets and eliminating noise and light pollution.

-Identify And Treat Underlying Conditions
+Identify and Treat Underlying Conditions

 The Bottom Line

-You can also improve sleep quality by drinking plenty of water, eating magnesium-rich foods, and taking a vitamin D supplement.
+You can also improve your sleep quality by drinking plenty of water, eating magnesium-rich foods, and taking a vitamin D supplement.

 DISCLAIMER:

-This article is intended for general informational purposes only and does not address individual circumstances.
-It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
-Any action you take upon the information presented in this article is strictly at your own risk and responsibility!
+This article is intended for general informational purposes only and does not serve to address individual circumstances.
+It is not a substitute for professional advice or help and should not be relied on for making any kind of decision-making.
+Any action taken as a direct or indirect result of the information in this article is entirely at your own risk and is your sole responsibility.

 SOURCES: